-I was contacted by Skyhorse Publishing about reviewing her book, which is out in paperback.
-I agreed to that, and I asked Anna to be my guest on this week’s DestinySurvival Radio.
+I was contacted by Skyhorse Publishing about reviewing her book.
+I agreed to that, and I asked Anna to be my guest on DestinySurvival Radio.

 The book contains over 400 pages and is beautifully illustrated.
 But don’t be intimidated by the length.
 It’s meant to be worked through it a little at a time so you don’t get overwhelmed.